AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

 For example, a FabArray object can be used to hold data for one level as in :numref:`fig:basics:amrgrids`.

-:cpp:`FabArray` is a parallel data structure that the data (i.e., FAB) are distributed among parallel processes.
+:cpp:`FabArray` is a parallel data structure in which the data (i.e., FAB) are distributed among parallel processes.
 For each process, a FabArray contains only the FAB objects owned by that process, and the process operates only on its local data.
 For operations that require data owned by other processes,